Photonsters/anycubic-photon-docs/FAQ.md

 ### What grease should I use for the lead screw (Z rod)?
 Viscous grease.
 The thick, creamy, toothpaste consistency type.
 Aka machine grease, cosmoline, gel grease, gear grease, etc.
 White Lithium grease is well received.
-You could also try "non flick" motorcycle lube.
+You could also try "non flick" motorcycle chain grease.
 Just make sure the lubricant is not thin and runny.
-Do not use WD-40!
+Do NOT use WD-40!